nlmaca/Enecsys_Dashboard/README.md

 - updated the webinstaller (works for new installs and upgrades) fixed some errors in the installer

+#Installer / Upgrade
-update from 2.0 to 2.3?
+ update from 2.0 to 2.3 or run the first install?
-- download the installer through ssh(putty or other ssh client) in your /home/pi directory and run the script with sudo)
+- download the installer through ssh(putty or other ssh client) in your /home/pi directory and run the script with sudo). check below which version you are running
 - no changes are made in the database
 - new install with existing database? you wont loose anything.
 - Make sure to check which version you run:
 ```
-sudo /cat/etc-os-release
+sudo /cat/etc/os-release
 ```
 PRETTY_NAME="Raspbian GNU/Linux 8 (jessie)"  -> download Jessie installer
 ```